St John’s wort

 Key points about St John’s wort

-• St John’s wort is a herb that is sold as a natural health product in New Zealand at health food stores and pharmacies.
+• St John’s wort is a herb that's sold as a natural health product in Aotearoa New Zealand.

-• It is used for the treatment of depression and other conditions such as anxiety.
+• It's used for the treatment of mild depression and other conditions such as menopause.

-• St John’s wort also known as Hypericum or Hypericum perforatum.
+• St John’s wort is also known as Hypericum or Hypericum perforatum.

 Print this page

-St John’s wort (also called Hypericum or Hypericum perforatum) is a herb.
-Its flowers and leaves are used to make a plant product marketed for the treatment of depression and other conditions such as anxiety, symptoms of menopause and pain.
+St John’s wort is a herb.
+Its flowers and leaves are used to make a plant product marketed for the treatment of depression and other conditions such as symptoms of menopause and pain.

-• The mechanism of action of St John’s wort is not fully understood but it is believed to affect certain chemicals in your body, such as serotonin and noradrenaline.
-In this way it is thought to improve mood.
+How St John’s wort works isn't fully understood but it's believed to affect certain chemicals in your body, such as serotonin and noradrenaline.
+In this way it's thought to improve mood.

-• There are no standardised St John's wort preparations in New Zealand.
-St John's wort is available in a variety of formulations such as tablets, capsules, liquid tinctures and teas from health food stores and pharmacies.
+There are no standardised St John's wort preparations in Aotearoa New Zealand.
+St John's wort is available in a variety of formulations such as tablets, capsules, liquid tinctures and teas from supermarkets, health food stores and pharmacies.

-Research has found that St John's wort is useful in the treatment of mild to moderate depression, but not effective in severe depression.
+Research has found that St John's wort is useful in the treatment of mild to moderate depression, but it's not effective for severe depression.

 There are a number of products available on the market containing St John's wort (Hypericum).
 When buying St John's wort you should be careful about the potency (strength) and purity of the product.
-A standardised extract of 0.3% Hypericum is mostly used in clinical trials.
+In clinical trials, a standardised extract of 0.3% Hypericum is generally used.

 St John's wort is possibly effective for menopausal symptoms, plaque psoriasis, wound healing and somatisation disorder.
-Read more about St John's wort(external link) National Institute of Health.
+Read the National Institute of Health's information about St John's wort(external link).

 St John's wort interacts with a large number of medicines.
-In some cases, St. John's wort makes the medicines less effective and in other cases, it may make the effects of a medicine stronger, which can lead to more side effects.
+In some cases, St. John's wort makes the medicines less effective, and in other cases it may make the effects of a medicine stronger, which can lead to more side effects.
+Talk with your healthcare provider before starting St John’s wort.

-Examples of medicines that interact with St John’s wort
+Examples of some of the medicines that interact with St John’s wort

 • Hormonal contraceptives such as the pill and implants